 How Do I Know I Need A New Roof

 As a homeowner you need to be aware of the state of yours and whether it needs repairs or replacement, especially if you have any plans on selling the home.
-Knowing whether you need a new roof prior to selling becomes important so you have a sound strategy in place.
+Knowing whether you need a new roof before selling becomes necessary so you have a sound strategy in place.

-Working as a Massachusetts Realtor for the past twenty seven years, one of the things that becomes a bone of contention more than any other when negotiating home inspection issues is a worn roof.
+Working as a Massachusetts Realtor for the past twenty-nine years, one of the things that become a bone of contention more than any other when negotiating home inspection issues is a worn roof.
 Of course from a home owners perspective if there is any amount of years left on the roof they want to do nothing.
-The buyer of course when told there is very little roof life wants to negotiate for a new one.
+The buyer of course when told there is not much roof life intends to negotiate for a new one.

-While the quickest way to find out the state of your roof would be to call a roofing contractor for an inspection prior to putting your home on the market, you do not necessarily need to pay someone else to do periodic checkups.
+While the quickest way to find out the state of your roof would be to call a roofing contractor for an inspection before putting your home on the market, you do not necessarily need to pay someone else to do periodic checkups.

 You can look for signs of damage yourself.
 According to the National Roofing Contractors Association, homeowners should examine their roofs in both the spring and the fall.
 Mark a time on your calendar for spring and fall and perform the following checks as necessary.
 Read on and you will discover the best ways of how to tell if you need a new roof or not.